Did you know that railroad workers are one of the occupational groups with the highest…

 - Document the time and date you fell, as well as the weather conditions.

 4. Preserve everything you wore.

 Place your shoes and the clothing you were wearing in a safe place.
-Additionally, take photos of the items to help you preservation efforts.
+Additionally, take photos of the items to help your preservation efforts.

 5. Do not take responsibility.

 One of the most common obstacles our slip and fall attorneys have to overcome is when a slip and fall victim takes responsibility for a fall.
-Saying something as simple as “I’m so clumsy” can shift the focus of liability from the negligence of the business to you.
+Saying something as simple as “I’m so clumsy” can shift the focus of liability from the business’s negligence to you.